parshuramreddysudda/Departmental-Website-For-Engineering-College-/README.md

-# DepartMental Website For Engineering College
+# Departmental Website For Engineering College

 This website is Builed for College Purposes